barumau/panlingue/eng/pandunia-loge.md

 Here are descriptions of headers:

-1. "pandunia" - words, phrases or affixes in Pandunia
+1. "panlingue" - words, phrases or affixes in Panlingue
 2. "klase" - auxiliary classification of a word; including grammatical roles and holonyms
 3. "" - conventional symbols of referents (i.e. translations to scientific nomenclature).
 4. "logasle" - etymology of a word (syntax described below)